zalando/spilo/docs/DESIGN.md

 We were pointed towards etcd in combination with PostgreSQL by Compose with their [Governor](https://github.com/compose/governor).
 By using an external service, which is specialized in solving the problem of distributed consencus, we don't have to write our own.
 However, we made numeruous improvements to the Compose Governor and eventually forked it off into our own version under the name [Patroni](https://github.com/zalando/patroni).
 Patroni works with multiple DCSes (etcd and zookeeper, support for consul is coming up), can execute base backups asynchronously, provides a REST API for health-checks and management and contains numerous stability improvements.
 Patroni is the brain behind Spilo's ability to auto-failover.
 In our setup, Patroni works with one etcd per environment.

 To find out more about etcd: [coreos.com/etcd](https://coreos.com/etcd/)

-dds
----
-A dynamic discovery service could be running which will gather information about the running HA-clusters.
-To find out which HA-clusters are running it will consult etcd.
-The results of its discovery will also be stored in etcd, so other tools can easily use the discovered information.

 Architecture: PostgreSQL High Available cluster